Fairness in AI-Driven Recruitment: Challenges, Metrics, Methods, and Future Directions: Background: Defining Fairness

 Legislation specific to fairness in the employment and hiring context is enforced by the U.S. Equal Employment Opportunity Commission (EEOC).
-These laws make it illegal to discriminate against individuals based on race, color, religion, national origin, sex, sexual orientation, or gender identity or expression, as stipulated in Title VII of the Civil Rights Act of 1964, amended by The Civil Rights Act of 1991.
+These laws protect individuals against discrimination based on race, color, religion, national origin, sex, sexual orientation, or gender identity or expression, as stipulated in Title VII of the Civil Rights Act of 1964, amended by The Civil Rights Act of 1991.
 Additionally, the Pregnancy Discrimination Act amendment to Title VII protects women against discrimination due to pregnancy or childbirth.
 The Equal Pay Act of 1963 prohibits wage and benefits discrimination based on sex.
 The Age Discrimination in Employment Act of 1967 protects individuals 40 years of age or older against age discrimination.
 The Americans with Disabilities Act of 1990 (Title I) and Sections 501 and 505 of the Rehabilitation Act of 1973 safeguard qualified individuals with disabilities.
 The Genetic Information Nondiscrimination Act of 2008 prohibits discrimination based on genetic information \cite{us_eeoc}.
-Furthermore, the Fourteenth Amendment to the U.S. Constitution provides due process protections to workers \cite{shrm-due-process}.
 In 2021, the EEOC launched an initiative to ensure that AI and tools used in hiring and employment comply with these laws \cite{eeoc_2021_ai}, and as of 2023, it has provided further guidelines for employers \cite{eeoc_ai_titlevii}.